thane98/lumina/README.md

 # Lumina - File Converter for FE9 / FE10
-I've written various scripts to do format conversions for Tellius formats while developing [Paragon](https://github.com/thane98/paragon).
+I've written various scripts to do format conversions for Tellius files while developing [Paragon](https://github.com/thane98/paragon).
 Lumina provides a UI for running the same scripts to make things easier.

 Supported features:
 * Pack and unpack `.cmp` archives